Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 The map colours are not good, making it hard to discern the route.
 Garmin is also guilty of this, but many other competitors like Wahoo and Hammerhead do a good job presenting a clear route on low-powered, low-resolution screens.

-Completed parts of the route have a coloured line too wide for such a small screen.
+Completed parts of the route have a coloured line that is too wide for such a small screen.

 The direction arrows sometimes fail to appear.
 Even with maximum backlight, they are hard to discern from the line width for the upcoming route.